rsdoiel/antennaApp/about.md

   - Linkblog
   - website generator

-date_released: 2025-12-03
+date_released: 2025-12-05
 ---

 About this software
 ===================

-## antennaApp 0.0.17
+## antennaApp 0.0.18

-- Added reply action which takes a text fragment URL and turns it into a Markdown text
+- Improved text fragment handling
+- Added posts action, this renders a Markdown list of all posts in a collection that have postPath set  and pubDate set

 ### Authors